samuelgbrown/BikeLights_Arduino/README.md

 The Pattern represents how the Color_ objects are arranged on the wheel.
 Each LED can be painted with a Color_.
 This pattern can be defined relative to the wheel (wheel speed independent) or relative to the ground (Pattern location changes dependent on wheel speed, to make it appear like it's not moving).
 It each case, it can also have some constant angular velocity.
 Finally, different patterns can be display in "idle" mode (when the wheel is moving too slowly to be measured by the speedometer) or "main" mode (when the wheel is moving at speed).

 # Instructions for use
+Note that BikeLights only works on Android devices.

 To set up BikeLights:
 1. Prepare** all materials
     1. **Prepare** Electronics